harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 #Tool Implementation

-**>>TODO DIAGRAM OF SKETCHVIEW CONTAINS SKETCH CONTAINS FEATURES**

-Below is the definition of the FoldFeature superclass — all features created using Foldlings implement these methods.
-For further discussion of the FoldFeature data structure, see.
+Below is the definition of the FoldFeature superclass — all features created using Foldlings can override these methods to provide specific functionality.
+For further discussion of the FoldFeature data structure, see **>>TODO cite**.

 \singlespacing
 \begin{pygmented}{swift}